rolve/rolez/README.md

 and press Enter.
 Select the *Rolez SDK* item below and follow the dialog to finish the installation.

-After a restart, you are ready to create a Rolez project.
+After a restart of Eclipse, you are ready to create a Rolez project.
 In the menu, go to *File → New → Project* (**not** *Java Project*!) and then select *Rolez → Rolez Project*.
 Enter a name and press *Finish*; this will generate a Java project with Rolez support.